dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/amazon_kinesis.md

    )
    ```

-1. To load messages from a stream from last one hour:
+1. To load messages from a stream from the last one hour:

    ```python
    # the resource below will take its name from the stream name,